Director of the School of Music, Theatre, and Dance

 - Director of the School of Music, Theatre, and Dance

-- Dance, Music, Theatre, and University Center for the Arts
+- Dance, Music, and Theatre

 - Doctor of Musical Arts